mietek/halcyon-website/pages/docs/halcyon-lib/index.md

 ### has_vars
 > var*

-Check the specified variables are available; otherwise, return `1`.
+Check the specified variables are not unset and not empty; otherwise, return `1`.

-Variables must not be unset, and variable values must not be empty.

 ```
 function foo () {